Resources

 Walls and paint: Note any scratches or dents, the condition of the walls, if paint is fresh, and any stains.

-Appliances and ceiling fans: Ensure appliances provided are in working order.
+Appliances and ceiling fans: Ensure that the provided appliances are in working order.
 If they aren’t, immediately place a work order for repair or replacement.
-Ensure ceiling fans are securely mounted, in good order, and clean.
+Note if ceiling fans are securely mounted, in good order, and clean.

-Windows, blinds, and doors: Ensure windows and doors open and close smoothly, report any torn screens and request replacement.
+Windows, blinds, and doors: Make sure that windows and doors open and close smoothly.
+Report any torn screens and request replacement as needed.
 If blinds are provided, check that they are clean and report any broken or bent blinds.

-Plumbing, toilets, and tubs: Check that there are no leaks, faucets are in good order, and tubs and toilets are caulked.
+Plumbing, toilets, and tubs: Check for leaks, ensure faucets are in good working order, and verify that tubs and toilets are caulked.
 Report any water leaks or a toilet that constantly runs immediately.

 Depending on the severity of the issue, there are several options your real estate agent will probably advise:

-• All repairs to be made before closing by seller.
+• All repairs should be made before closing by the seller.

-• Money from seller’s proceeds put into escrow account to pay for repairs after closing.
+• The seller’s proceeds deposited into an escrow account to cover repairs after closing.

-• For extreme issues, walk away from sale or take legal action.
+• For extreme issues, consider walking away from the sale or taking legal action.

 For Renters

-Beyond expected normal wear and tear, take note of any needed repairs or broken items.
-It’s important to document this so repairs can be made and you get your security deposit back when moving out.
-It’s wise to document with photos or videos any damages you notice on moving in.
+Beyond normal wear and tear, note any necessary repairs or broken items.
+It’s essential to document this so that repairs can be made and you receive your security deposit back upon moving out.
+It’s wise to document any damage you notice on moving in with photos or videos.

 back to top